 Can you have a hair transplant if you have retrograde alopecia?

 Hair transplant eligibility depends on the amount of donor hair you have available.
-Retrograde alopecia is usually seen in men with advanced hair loss, which may make them ineligible for a hair transplant.
+Retrograde alopecia is usually seen in men with advanced hair loss, which may make them ineligible for hair transplant surgery.
 Research suggests that hair transplants can be difficult to perform on patients with hair loss at Norwood stages 5-7, due to a mismatch between the donor hair available and the large recipient area .

 Surgeons should only take hair grafts from the safe donor area.
 Retrograde alopecia can compromise the safe donor area.
 If surgeons transplant hair from an area that is later affected by RA, this hair will eventually thin and fall out.

 If you’re unable to take grafts from the scalp donor area, hair grafts can be taken from elsewhere on the body, such as the beard or chest .
 Most surgeons prefer to use donor hair from the scalp, as the texture and colour tends to match the recipient area more closely.
 But in cases where this isn’t possible, body hair transplantation can be very successful.
-Learn more about where donor hair for a hair transplant comes from.

 FUE vs FUT for RA